Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

-The results in Theorem~\ref{conv} also clarify that, when $\mathfrak{R}_n(\mathfrak{F}) \rightarrow 0$ as $n \rightarrow \infty$, stronger and uniform convergence statements can be derived, both in correctly--specified and in misspecified models.
+The results in Theorem~\ref{conv} further clarify that, when $\mathfrak{R}_n(\mathfrak{F}) \rightarrow 0$ as $n \rightarrow \infty$, stronger and uniform convergence statements can be derived, both in correctly-specified and in misspecified models.
 More specifically, in this setting, the acceptance probability $p_n$ in Theorem~\ref{conv} approaches $ \pi\{\theta: \mathcal{D}_{\mathfrak{F}}(\mu_\theta,\mu^* )\leq \varepsilon \}$ in the limit.
-Moreover, the \textsc{abc} posterior is well--defined for any $ \varepsilon>\tilde{\varepsilon}$ and its asymptotic support has the same $\varepsilon$--control as the one established by the \textsc{abc} procedure on the discrepancy among the empirical distributions.
+Moreover, the \textsc{abc} posterior is well-defined for any $ \varepsilon>\tilde{\varepsilon}$ and its asymptotic support has the same $\varepsilon$-control as the one established by the \textsc{abc} procedure on the discrepancy among the empirical distributions.
 These results allow to establish the almost sure convergence of the \textsc{abc} posterior stated in Corollary~\ref{conv_rad}.